top of page

 • Jun 15

-• 4 min read
+• 5 min read

 According to GaijinPot's article, "Data from Japan’s National Tax Agency and the Ministry of Health, Labor and Welfare suggest that, in 2025, the average salary in Japan is ¥4.60 million, approximately $29,374.
 However, the median is likely closer to ¥3.96 million, equivalent to $25,313."
-That gives you about a $2000-2,500 per month.
+That gives you about $2000-2,500 per month depending on how strong or weak the Japanese yen is on a given day.

 According to SoFi Learn a financial site, "The average annual average salary in the U.S. is $66,622.
 The median annual salary, which is often less skewed by outlying numbers, is $61,984."
 That gives you about $5,000-5,500 per month.

 However, that's not the case in Japan.
-Your salary is meant to reflect the number of years you've served the company.
+Your salary tends to reflect the number of years you've served the company.
 Meaning, should you get hired by Company A and find their work ethic questionable, and you switch to Company B, your salary will be lower.
 Company B will not offer you a higher salary, even with years of field experience.

 Utilities: